Symptoms of Chronic Bartonella Experienced in Humans

 In general, most patients suffering from chronic Bartonellosis will experience non-specific or vague symptoms (often described as 'flu-like') including headaches, muscle aches, joint pain, fatigue, difficulty sleeping, feet pain and poor concentration.
 As the disease and chronic inflammation progress, the symptom profile expands eventually impacting multiple body systems.
 Each patient presents differently, however most tend to experience some aspect of neurologic, rheumatic, immunologic and endocrine dysfunction.
 The chart below is a comprehensive list of possible symptoms associated with chronic Bartonella infections or Bartonellosis.
 It was assimilated overtime using multiple peer-reviewed publications, case reports, didactic lectures, conference proceedings and books (references attached).
 The breadth of symptoms is extensive (but not all inclusive) and serves as a perfect illustration of this intracellular bacteria's capability, true reach and powerful influence.

-As you can tell, most of the above symptoms do overlap with multiple other syndromes and disease processes.
+As you can tell, most of the above symptoms of chronic bartonella do overlap with multiple other syndromes and disease processes.
 This is one of the many reasons why chronic bartonella infections are under-recognized.
 However, there are a few hallmark symptoms that can be a 'red-flag' and indication of Bartonellosis, especially when seen in combination with each other; some of these stand-out hallmark symptoms can include:

 Excruciating Feet Pain (in the soles of your feet)